 Belgium is part of the 14 eyes, and although that’s not a telltale mark of a privacy-unfriendly service, it does raise a few eyebrows.
 We trust Mailfence, given its multiple decades as a service.
 The fact that it sticks on the privacy point so much is strange, though, especially when there are other email providers that collect less data.

 Mailfence gets a lot right from, from top-notch encryption to a robust list of features.
-For us, it comes down to the email clients and the fact that Mailfence isn’t open source.
-Those are two glaring issues on an otherwise excellent service.
+The addition of mobile apps for iOS and Android is a huge improvement, as well.
+For us, it comes down to the fact that Mailfence isn’t open source — a glaring issue on an otherwise excellent service.
 As long as you’re willing to use a third-party email client, though, Mailfence is a home run.

 What did you think of this Mailfence review?
 Are you going to sign up for a free account?
 Let us know in the comments below and, as always, thanks for reading.